Protect a home hosted server

 We understand that you have a home server with powerful hardware, and therefore think that it doesn’t make sense to spend extra to pay for a dedicated machine or a VPS.
 However, there are some disadvantages (this is not an exhaustive list) that come with a home-hosted server:

-At any given time your ISP (especially during peak hours) can announce different routing paths to offload traffic from their prioritized links, which severely affects your server's inbound and outbound.
+• At any given time, your ISP (especially during peak hours) can announce different routing paths to offload traffic from their prioritized links, which can severely affect your server’s inbound and outbound performance and cause sudden spikes in latency or jitter.

-Your ISP can rate-limiting how much bandwidth - either a limit on bps (bits per second) or pps (packets per second) - you can transmit between each network, which means your home network has very low throughput.
+• Your ISP can rate-limit how much bandwidth you can transmit — either a limit on bps (bits per second) or pps (packets per second) — between each network, which means your home connection can have very low effective throughput when multiple users or applications are active.

-You are most likely using a residential connection and don't have the network hardware required (NIC, Core Routers, Appliances) to run more intensive applications.
+• You are most likely using a residential connection and don’t have the network hardware required (enterprise-grade NICs, core routers, or specialized appliances) to run more intensive applications or to handle bursts of concurrent connections reliably over time.

 In general, we recommend using dedicated or virtual server vendors (Ex: Vultr, Hetzner, OVH, PNAP, ReliableSite, NFOServer, etc) if you are interested in hosting a server yourself.
 Remember there is a reason why Enterprise hosting providers exist.